• 1.jpg

 The role of ADIPS in device compliance

 Safety certifications function as a quality control mechanism for the entire leisure industry.
-They dictate how manufacturers design equipment and how operators maintain it throughout its lifecycle.
+They dictate exactly how manufacturers design equipment and how operators maintain it throughout its operational lifecycle.
 A robust inspection strategy covers the initial design review, the assessment of conformity, and the annual thorough examination.
-Adhering to these protocols minimizes the risk of mechanical failure and provides a clear audit trail in the event of an incident.
+Adhering to these protocols directly minimizes the risk of mechanical failure and provides a transparent audit trail in the event of an incident.

-The Amusement Device Inspection Procedures Scheme (ADIPS) manages the safety of amusement devices through a system of registered inspection bodies.
-It ensures that independent examiners verify the integrity of rides before the public uses them.
-The process begins with a Design Review, confirming that engineering calculations and drawings meet relevant standards.
+The Amusement Device Inspection Procedures Scheme (ADIPS) manages the safety of amusement devices through a highly regulated system of registered inspection bodies.
+It ensures that independent, certified examiners verify the structural integrity of rides before public use.
+The process begins with a Design Review, confirming that all engineering calculations and drawings meet relevant industry standards.

-Once manufactured, the device undergoes an Assessment of Conformity.
-Inspectors test the physical structure, including non-destructive testing of critical welds and components, to ensure it matches the approved design.
+Once manufactured, the device undergoes a comprehensive Assessment of Conformity.
+Inspectors thoroughly test the physical structure, including non-destructive testing of critical welds and key moving components, to ensure the build exactly matches the approved design.

-The final stage is the Declaration of Operational Compliance (DOC).
-Issued only after passing all tests, this DOC serves as a passport for the ride.
-Operators must then schedule an annual inspection to renew their certification, assessing wear and tear, corrosion, and the functionality of safety systems.
-Any defect identified results in a "Report of Inspection," and the device cannot operate until a competent person rectifies the issues.
+The final stage of the process is the Declaration of Operational Compliance (DOC).
+Issued only after passing all preceding tests, this DOC serves as an operational passport for the ride.
+Operators must then schedule an annual inspection to renew their certification, assessing expected wear and tear, corrosion, and the functionality of all safety systems.
+Any defect identified results in a formal "Report of Inspection," and the device cannot operate until a competent person fully rectifies the issues.

 Asset Protection